-From this point on, text in italics denotes a proposal that will be taken by the Commission as a guide throughout the rest of its term.
+From this point on, text in italics denotes a proposal that will be taken by the Commission as guide throughout the rest of its term.

-- 77. These new departures are often difficult to translate into action and can have an effect which is more symbolic than tangible, but they are parallelled by long- and medium-term measures with a different focus: that of seeking to create a climate of trust and "democratic security", with the emphasis on action rather than reaction, continuity rather than scattered, one-off initiatives that are never followed up These concerns lie at the root of initiatives such as the multiannual programme for the promotion of human rights in Central America and the rehabilitation programme for South Africa. - 78.
+Most recently in a resolution of 13 July 1995, PE 192 560.

 Defending and promoting human rights is also a means of tackling the huge movements of population which are caused by crisis and conflict.
-Action in this area looks at the underlying causes of such forced migration, as is evident from the recent Commission communication on immigration and asylum policies, which stresses the particular importance of close coordination of asylum and immigration policy with policy regarding the promotion and protection of human rights. - 79.
+Action in this area looks at the underlying causes of such forced migration, as is evident from the recent Commission communication on immigration and asylum policies, which stresses the particular importance of close coordination of asylum and immigration policy with policy regarding the promotion and protection of human rights.

 As part of its general strategy of supporting the rule of law and democratic freedoms, the Commission proposes to conduct an in-depth analysis of crisis prevention, particularly with regard to the nature, quality, financing methods and implementation procedures of its activities in this field.
 Generally speaking, there is a need for more consultation among the European Union bodies concerned, including Parliament and the Council, on analysis and active prevention skills at Union level.